Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Hand out the worksheets and have students complete it independently.
 Walk around the room and support students with their work.

 - Allow students to just draw responses on the worksheet if they are having difficulty with writing.
+Provide a wod bank with possible words they can use in their writing.

 - Allow students to stand and practise mindfulness if they need a body break during the lesson.